Globally hyperbolic evaporating black hole and the information loss issue: Globally hyperbolic fully evaporating black hole

 In order to keep the spacetime as close as possible to the usual semiclassical one, we wish to locate the~AH external to the~EH.
 A necessary condition for this is that $R_{ab} k^a k^b < 0$ for some null vector $k^a$~\cite{W84}.
 The Ricci scalar in region~V for $v_0 \geq v > v_1$ reads

 The contraction of $R_{\alpha \beta}$ with the null vector

 gives $R_{\alpha\beta} k^\alpha k^\beta < 0$ provided

 Let us now select a particular mass function $M_{\rm V}(v,r)$ to realize the metric of region~V of our globally hyperbolic spacetime containing the thunderbolt singularity (see Fig.~\ref{fig:mu1mu2}).
-In natural units (where $r=1$ corresponds to the Planck length), we choose
+In natural units (where $r=1$ corresponds to the Planck length), let us choose